FALL BACK: 3 WAYS TO ADJUST YOUR LITTLE ONE'S SCHEDULE TO THE END OF DAYLIGHT SAVINGS TIME

 Method Two - When You’re On A Time Crunch Or You Have A Very Flexible Little One

 Looking to speed things up a bit?
 Whether you like to do things a bit more efficiently or don’t have enough time to follow the method above, you can still prepare for the time change!
-Three days prior to the end of daylight savings, shift every wake window by 10-20 minutes instead of just shifting your entire day by 10 minutes.
+Two to three days prior to the end of daylight savings, shift your little one’s schedule 20-30 minutes later each day.
 The tricky part with a quick shift is to not push timing too much that your little one gets overtired and thus takes a poor nap or has a difficult night as a result.
-Sticking to a 10-20 minute shift, will help to minimize overtiredness versus a larger time shift, and allow for more successful nights and naps.
+Sticking to a 20-30 minute shift, will help to minimize overtiredness versus a larger time shift, and allow for more successful nights and naps.

 For example, let’s go back to your 8 month old that normally wakes up around 7:00am and takes a nap around 09:30am and 2:30pm.
-On Thursday, you will stretch each wake window out by an additional 10-20 minutes.
-Naps will now be around 09:40am and 2:50pm, and bedtime at 7:20pm.
-Her wake up time on Friday will now be 7:20am, setting you up for naps at 09:50am and 3:10pm, with a bedtime of 7:40pm.
-Finally, on Saturday her morning wake-up time will be 7:40am, with a nap time at 10:00am and 3:20pm with a bedtime of 8:00pm.
+On Thursday, no matter what time the morning starts, naps will now be at 09:50am and 2:50pm, with a bedtime at 7:20pm.
+Ideally her wake up time follows on Friday to be at or around 7:20am.
+Either way though, no matter what the actual morning wake up time ends up being, naps are shifted again to 10:10am and 3:10pm, with a bedtime of 7:40pm.
+Finally, on Saturday her morning wake-up time will be at or around 7:40am, with nap times at 10:30am and 3:30pm and a bedtime at 8:00pm.
 Ta-da!
-You are ready for the time to fall back as she will now wake at 7:00am (what would’ve been 8:00am) on Sunday morning!
+You are ready for the time to fall back as she will now wake at or around 7:00am (what would’ve been 8:00am) on Sunday morning!

 Method Three - When You Don’t Mind Changing Schedules Twice A Year